Commonly Asked SEO Questions

 Organic results are the results that appear in search engines, for free, based on an algorithm.
 Paid — or inorganic — search results appear at the top or side of a page.
 These are the links that advertisers pay to appear on different search engines.

-A meta description is the text that appears below your page in a search engine result that explains what the page is all about.
-Example:
+A meta description is a text that appears below your page in a search engine result that explains what the page is all about.

 - How much content you create